GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 ### Get | Set Animations

 Creating keyframes in JavaScript is no longer the only way to interact with animations using the Web Animations API.
-We can now get and set CSS animations.
+You can now get and set CSS animations.

 -- MORE HERE --

 ## Orchestrating Animations with Promises

-In Chrome 84, we now have two methods that can be used with promises: `animation.ready()` and `animation.finished`
+In Chrome 84, you now have two methods that can be used with promises: `animation.ready()` and `animation.finished`

 -  `animation.ready` is a promise that enables you to wait for pending changes to take effect (i.e. switching between playback control methods such as play and pause)
 - `animation.finished` is a promise that provides a means of executing custom JavaScript code when an animation is complete.

 Let's continue with our previous example, and create an orchestrated animation chain with `animation.finished`.
-Here, we have a vertical transformation (`scaleY`), followed by a horizontal transformation (`scaleX`), followed by an opacity change on a child element:
+Here, you have a vertical transformation (`scaleY`), followed by a horizontal transformation (`scaleX`), followed by an opacity change on a child element:

 <figure class="w-figure">
   <video controls autoplay loop muted class="w-screenshot">